walt-er/hooks-workshop-notes/README.md

 # React Hooks Workshop

+*"Don't think about Hooks in terms of classes.
+This is a whole new way of thinking about React" - James Long*

 ### React createElement
 * params: tag name, props, child
 * if  > 3 arguments, 3+ are converted to an array of children